 We crossed the city by car and we took only a short walk around the complex of the Temple of the Tooth to treat ourselves with one of the healthy juices they squeeze everywhere in Sri Lanka, but I still hold the impression that Kandy is a pleasant town to tour on foot.

-I might not being moving to Sri Lanka as yet, and should I think about resuming my expat life, it would probably be because I will need a break from the city and a full immersion in nature rather than in another town, so instead of Kandy, I will be likely settling in some jungle or forest, which Sri Lanka is indeed full of.
+I might not be moving to Sri Lanka as yet, and should I think about resuming my expat life, it would probably be because I will need a break from the city and full immersion in nature rather than in another town, so instead of Kandy, I will be likely settling in some jungle or forest, which Sri Lanka is indeed full of.

 With this dreamy thought, I leave you with two other images from the precious temple, in the hope that maybe they can further inspire you to visit together with some interesting facts about the country.